dx-oss/dotnet-nuget-buildkite-plugin/README.md

 ## TODO

-* Rewrite it to use go instead
+* Rewrite it to use go instead as version 2

 ## Example